plone/training/extending.rst

 .. only:: manual

     If you want to install an Add-on, you are going to install an Egg.
-Eggs consist of python files together with other needed files like page templates and the like and a bit of Metadata, bundled to a single archive file.
+Eggs consist of Python files together with other needed files like page templates and the like and a bit of Metadata, bundled to a single archive file.

     Eggs are younger than Zope.
 Zope needed something like eggs before there were eggs, and the Zope developers wrote their own system.
 Old, outdated Plone systems contain a lot of code that is not bundled in an egg.
 Older code did not have metadata to register things, instead you needed a special setup method.
 We don't need this method but you might see it in other code.
 It is usually used to register Archetypes code.
 Archetypes is the old content type system.
 We use Dexterity.